Background of Art of Anatomy

 Having no knowledge of the fitness industry and the workforce at large, I looked for something other than a career specific to the fitness industry.
 This search brought me to a local healthcare clinic that provided chiropractic, physical therapy, and occupational therapy.

-I was able to shadow the providers at this clinic and was particularly drawn to the chiropractic profession.
+I was able to shadow the providers at this clinic and was particularly drawn to the chiropractic profession (read my thoughts on the chiropractic profession).
 In 2012, I began my graduate studies at the University of Bridgeport College of Chiropractic (UBCC, now called the School of Chiropractic).
 This decision worked in my favor as I was able to take even more classes in anatomy, physiology, and biomechanics including cadaver labs (studying anatomy by dissecting human corpses).
+The chiropractic part included too much pseudoscience for my liking, but I learned a ton about anatomy.

 Through my eight years of schooling (4 years at TCNJ and 4 years at UBCC), I continued to lift weights nearly every day—upgrading my exercise routine every time I learned something new.